 The Jingle Bell Trolley is decked out with garland, lanterns, and jingle bells.
 It is open-air so be sure to dress warmly and wear hats, gloves, and maybe bring a small blanket.
 The trolley doesn’t go very fast at all but it’s better to be prepared.

-The ride is a seven-mile round trip journey through the old wooded railroad line where you’ll stop once you find Santa’s lost jingle bells.
+The ride is a seven-mile, 25-minute round trip journey through the old wooded railroad line where you’ll stop once you find Santa’s lost jingle bells.
 The conductor hands out little jingle bells to all the kids and then you ride back to the station.

 We went at night so the train cars lit up were so beautiful and festive.
 I can only imagine how it would all look during a snowfall – magical and enchanting to say the least.